Rich Dad Poor Dad Summary

 Rich Dad Poor Dad Quotes

-Here’s a few quotes from the book that I thought was worth mentioning:
+Here are a few quotes from the book that I thought was worth mentioning:

 “You’re only poor if you give up.
 The most important thing is that you did something.
 Most people only talk and dream of getting rich.
 You’ve done something.”